souravs17031999/opioner-backend/README.md

 - [Cron-service](https://github.com/souravs17031999/opioner-backend/tree/master/cron-service)
 - Postgres
 - Redis

+### Deployment via CI/CD:

+- Deployment pipeline follows the deployment via Heroku CI/CD docker container registries to deliver the end product.
+- Tests are integrated in the pipeline (preferably Jenkins pipeline) before and after the delivery of end product to make sure we deliver the value of the product without breaking existing functionality.

 ## Useful:
 - Each service is built independently using it's own Dockerfile and pushed to Heroku container registeries.